thinkshout/thinkwp-starter-theme/README.md

 - [ ] Enable ACF through the WordPress UI (you'll need to do this on whatever database is going to become the install source for developers)
 - [ ] Activate the ACF Pro license through the WP UI (again, this must be done on the source database so it can proliferate)

+## Common Setup Tasks
+The following is a list of common setup tasks.
+These are typically only needed when you’re not using an existing site database.
+They aren’t required steps, but they can be useful during development.

+- [ ] Adjust Permalink settings: Go to `/wp/wp-admin/options-permalink.php` and change the Permalink structure to Post name.
+- [ ] Create a style guide page: Add a new Page and set it's path to `/style-guide`.
+The style guide will automatically appear on that page.

 ## Theme Development

 For most development tasks, simply run `npm start` to start Parcel's watch, which will compile the projects CSS and